CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module INF.3 Electrotechnical cabling.md

 In the normal power supply, the use of isolating transformers would indeed be a galvanic isolation.
 However, disturbing voltage spikes and other interference signals would also be transmitted one-to-one.
 Only the bandpass effect of a transformer would possibly reduce the interference somewhat.

 Due to the fact that isolating transformers have only a limited effect and since these are generally not applicable in data lines, the above-mentioned galvanic isolation is not relevant in practice.
-Instead, the risks arising from voltage surges and surges on the power supply can be sufficiently reduced if the overvoltage protection measures are implemented.
+Instead, risks arising from voltage surges and surges on the power supply can be sufficiently reduced if the overvoltage protection measures are implemented.

 Of course, other media lines (coolant and condensate of a cold supply, normal water or gas pipes, etc.) must also be considered.
 If the guided medium itself is electrically conductive, ie water (also the main constituent of cooling liquids), then it is hardly expedient to interrupt the otherwise performed in copper or steel piping by plastic.
 Again, then only the relevant measures of surge protection.